 Read our quick guide on how this inspection compares to our 2014 inspection

 Read about the regulatory compliance actions we have received

-The CQC performed unannounced inspections at Parkside Lodge Learning Disability Unit and at Clifton House in April 2016.
+The CQC performed unannounced inspections at the Parkside Lodge Learning Disability Unit and at our Low Secure Forensic Services in York in April 2016.